• Skip to primary navigation

 They Had Smaller Homes

-Bigger homes mean more resources for building and to run the home.
-While a 1,100 square foot home may seem far to small for your family, many of us could do with much less space than we have.
-My husband and I bought a home built in 1963 last year and it’s 1,350 square feet.
+Bigger homes mean more resources for building and running the home.
+While a 1,100 square foot home may seem far too small for your family, many of us could do with much less space than we have.
+My husband and I live in a home built in 1963 and it’s 1,350 square feet.
 We wouldn’t mind having a bit more storage space but we are looking into adding some storage space in the attic to take care of it.

 Overall having a smaller home has been great.
 It takes less time to clean, it takes less to heat and cool, and we actually use the space we have.